rapid7/rism/README.md

 }
 ```

 Either way, your stylesheet will be generated and injected into the document's *head*.
-The one thing is that object declarations require the "px" declaration, which is normally coalesced for you by React (meaning *{width:600}* turns into *width: 600px*).
-I'm working on a fix, but for now you need to explicitly declare *px*.
+Additionally, you can use unitless declarations like you with React (for example, *{width:600}*) and the stylesheet creator will automatically apply the *px* to it when applicable.

 ### Prefixes